Gambia Food Guide

 Key Ingredients:

-The cuisine of the inland river regions of Gambia is characterized by the use of freshwater fish and ingredients from the surrounding fertile lands.
+The cuisine of the inland river regions of Gambia is characterized by use of freshwater fish and ingredients from surrounding fertile lands.
 Dishes often incorporate ingredients like rice, vegetables, and groundnuts.
-The river provides a source of protein and influences the flavors of the region's cuisine.
-Stews and one-pot dishes are common, reflecting the practicality of cooking over open fires.
+River provides source of protein and influences flavors of region's cuisine.
+Stews and one-pot dishes common, reflecting practicality of cooking over open fires.

 Cultural Significance: